jjalcaraz-upct/mbrl-route/README.md

-# Model-based RL for en-route decision making
+# Model-based RL for decision-making in long distance routes

 ## Description